zaharazod/mbme/README.rst

-note: this project was originally created for a specific site, so there may be references in the commit history to 'mbme'.
+note: this project was originally created for a specific site, so there may be references in the commit history to 'awa'.
 Hopefully I'll get them all.